What legal options do I have after being served a summons for a hospital debt?

 Answer:

-(4) send a verification or copy of the judgment if the consumer timely disputes the debt, and
+4. A requirement to send verification or a copy of the judgment if you dispute the debt

-(5) identify the original creditor upon written request.
+5. Identification of the original creditor upon written request

-If the consumer disputes the debt or requests identification of the original creditor in writing, the collector must cease collection efforts until he verifies the debt and mails a response.
+If you dispute the debt or request the original creditor's identification in writing, the collector must stop collection efforts until they verify the debt and respond to you.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.